Jeremiah 26

 - Matthew 23:37O Jerusalem, Jerusalem, thou that killest the prophets, and stonest them which are sent unto thee.The long pattern Urijah joins (vv.
 20-23) - the city's killing of those sent to it, wept over by Christ.

 - Hebrews 11:37They were stoned, they were sawn asunder... were slain with the sword.Urijah among the faithful slain for the word (v.
-23) - prophets who suffered rather than were delivered.
+23) - those who were killed for the very faithfulness others survived.

 - Romans 8:32He that spared not his own Son, but delivered him up for us all, how shall he not with him also freely give us all things?The deepest answer to verse 24 - the One for whom no hand intervened, delivered up that we might be spared.